 OUR GROUPS DESCRIPTIONS & GROUPS SEARCH

 In striving to meet the needs of an ever-changing culture, we continue to offer a wide variety of small group experiences.
+Even now, most of our Home Groups are taking advantage of a virtual platform, such as Zoom or Google Hangout and we’re hearing great things coming out of our group gatherings.
 Here are the descriptions and below are the GROUP SEARCH and HELP buttons:

 - 10-Week Groups – Three times each year we provide you with the opportunity to jump into a group for 10 weeks.
 It’s an easy commitment for a wonderful experience, followed by your choice to stay in that group or try another group.